disler/diffbro/README.md

   - `diffbro --summarize`

 - Override the default prompts with your own custom prompt
   - `diffbro --prompt "Below is a git diff of code.
-Please review and notify only of critical issues."`
+Please review and notify only of critical issues.
+If there are no critical issues, respond with tons of checkbox emojis"`

 - Example command combos
   - '*I want a chill review on my .py and .js files*'